Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 .. image:: /images/virtualbox2.png

-You can now start the VM and should see a login shell like this when the boot
+You can now start the VM and should see a login shell like this when the boot sequence is
 completed:

 .. image:: /images/virtualbox3.png